Hurricane Michael chases Floridians to higher ground

 Georgia Governor Nathan Deal declared a state of emergency on Tuesday for 92 counties in his state.

-FEMA has deployed numerous disaster response teams to the region, with about 2,500 National Guard troops assisting, and more than 4,000 others were on standby.
-Some 13,000 utility restoration workers were also on call.
+FEMA has deployed numerous disaster response teams to the region.
+About 2,500 National Guard troops assisted, and more than 4,000 others were on standby.
+Some 17,000 utility restoration workers were also on call.

 In Panhandle counties, most state offices, schools and universities were closed for the rest of the week.
 Lines at gasoline stations grew as people left.
 Those who stayed emptied grocery store shelves of water and other supplies.